Lab 7: Collaborative Bio Data Science using git and GitHub via RStudio

 Ok that’s pretty great so far - Right?
 The thing is… Consider, the ggplot2 repository, that you found in T1.
 Thousands of companies and even more thousands of people rely on ggplot for advanced data visualisation.
 What would happen, if you wanted to add a new feature or wanted to optimise an existing one, while people were actively installing your package?
 They would get what stage your code was in, which may or may not be functional - Enter branching!

-Below here, is an illustration, consider the Master the stable version people can download and use and then Your Work will be the feature or update that you personally are working on.
-Someone Else’s Work will be another team and that persons work on a new feature or update.
-Before the last green circle, note how both the Your Work- and Someone Else’s Work-branches are merged onto the Master-branch.
+Below here is an illustrated example where each circle is a git commit.
+The main branch is the stable version of the software that people can download.
+Your Work will be the feature or update that you personally are working on and Someone Else’s Work will be another team working on a different new feature or update.
+Before the last commit in main (the right-most green circle), note how both the Your Work and Someone Else’s Work branches have been merged onto the main branch.

-• Q5: Again, find the ggplot GitHub site and see if you can find how many branches there are?
+• Q5: Find the ggplot GitHub repo again.
+How many branches there are?

 Team